 - Rinse the cheese under running water, as the sour taste needs to go away.
 This also ensures that the rasgulla turns out soft.

 - Tie the ends of the cheesecloth and squeeze off all the excess water.
-Hang it for about an hour so that it drains out all the water.
+Hang it for just 30 minutes.

-- After an hour, take the cheese out of the cloth in a clean plate and start kneading.
+- After that, take the cheese out of the cloth in a clean plate and start kneading.
 It would take about 10 minutes of kneading to turn it into soft cheese dough.
 You will realize that your hand also feels oily, which is a good sign.

 - Once the dough is ready, make tiny dumplings from the dough.
 As you roll the dumplings to a perfect circular shape, try to avoid cracks in the dumpling.
 Keep in mind that these balls do grow in size as they cook in the syrup.